icheung487/Credit_Risk_Analysis/README.md

 * Avg/Total 99% for precision / 94% for recall

-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+# Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

 We used different techniquest to deal with class imbalance.
 In the first deliverable we used over and undersampling, then a combination approach to deal with unequal classification.

 In deliverable two, we used SMOTEENN approach to resample both over and undersampling data.
 Then in deliverable 3, we used boosting to combine weak sampling together.
 By using adaptive boosting, you can train and evaluate the errors to retrain the model.

-Overall, I would recommend the ensemble classifier model since it had the highest accuracy score of 92% and a high recall score.
+Overall, I would recommend the ensemble classifier model since it had the highest accuracy score of 92%.
+Also, the precision and recall score was quite balance between the two as the average total.